eclipse-threadx/samples/README.md

 # Azure RTOS - Additional samples

 This repository hosts additional samples for Azure RTOS v6.2.0.
-For samples based previous releases, you can find them in the [v6.1 branch](https://github.com/azure-rtos/samples/tree/v6.1).
+For samples based on previous releases, you can find them in the [v6.1 branch](https://github.com/azure-rtos/samples/tree/v6.1).

 ## Embedded IDE samples